 I wasn’t sure if it was what she was saying or the cheerfulness she was saying it with, that was making me so uncomfortable.
 I decided to change the subject from personal relationships to her plans for the future.
 With every conversational manuver I was making I was discovering how arrogant I was.
 She did not have plans for the future.
 She told me that her family owned a series of makeup and accessory shops and that her mother had made each of the 7 children responsible for one of them.
 She giggled as she confessed that the one week she was in charge of hers she had been responsible for a loss of over 2400 Egyptian pounds and this was for goods that were usually under 5 pounds… She went on to explain to me that different people were made for different things and she was a failure at the outside world and was made for staying at home and shopping when she went to Alexandria.

 What happened next was something I don’t know how to explain.
 I couldn’t just listen passively and I told her she can’t be so harsh on herself or call her self a failure simply because she didn’t perform well in retail, that the world was so big and there were a million and one other things that I was sure she could excel in.
-If you would be quick to accuse me that I was being pretentious, then explain how I broke all the social barriers of this extraordinarily beautiful woman and suddenly moved from a formal eating of gateau in the living room to sitting cross legged on her bed eating biscuits and her showing me her makeup and scarves and telling me intimate stories of friendship and love.
+If you would be quick to accuse me that I was being pretentious, then explain how I broke all the social barriers of this extraordinarily cheerful woman and suddenly moved from a formal eating of gateau in the living room to sitting cross legged on her bed eating biscuits and her showing me her makeup and scarves and telling me intimate stories of friendship and love.